 Non-restricted firearms are ordinary rifles and shotguns, other than those referred to below.

 Prohibited firearms include:

 A4.
-As set out in the Firearms Act, "firearm" means:
+As set out in section 2 of the Criminal Code, "firearm" means:

 Following are some weapons and devices that meet the definition of a firearm but that are deemed not to be firearms for purposes of the Firearms Act and related offences in the Criminal Code.
 Some of these items are exempted from the definition only if they were designed exclusively for a specific purpose and are intended to be used exclusively for that purpose by the person who possesses it.
 However, all of the items listed below are considered to be firearms if used in a criminal or negligent manner.